Bari Entry Requirements

 Passport

-Must be valid 3 months beyond departure date and issued <10 years ago.
+Passport must be valid 3+ months beyond intended departure and issued within last 10 years.

 Tips for Smooth Entry